lmsimp/bioc-pRoloc-hyperLOPIT-workflow/bioc-workflow.md

     ##  [1] "X126.2"  "X127N.2" "X127C.2" "X128N.2" "X128C.2" "X129N.2" "X129C.2"
     ##  [8] "X130N.2" "X130C.2" "X131.2"

-In addition, to matching names, the content of the feature metadata for identical feature annotations must match exactly across the data to be combined.
-In particular for these data, we expect the same proteins in each replicates to be annotated with the same UniProt entry names and descriptions, but not with the same coverage of number of peptides or peptide-spectrum matches (PSMs).
+In addition to matching names, the content of the feature metadata for identical feature annotations must match exactly across the data to be combined.
+In particular for these data, we expect the same proteins in each replicate to be annotated with the same UniProt entry names and descriptions, but not with the same coverage of number of peptides or peptide-spectrum matches (PSMs).